 Volunteers are needed for The Patient Reference Group, The Patient Participation Group and the Friends of the PPG Group if you would like to know more about either group please fill in your details using the online form or download a printable version and drop this slip into the prescription box.

 Springfields PPG – Who are we

 Springfields PPG is made up of a very varied group of people who bring a lot of experience which put together benefits both the patients & the surgery as a whole.

-The group have a mixed age range, comprising people in paid employment, people who work in the voluntary sector, people who are home makers, carers, business people and others who are retired.
+The Group has been made up over time with a’ mixed age range etc, comprising people in paid employment, people who work in the voluntary sector, people who are homemakers, carers, business people and others who are retired.
 Everyone in the group is valued for their contribution and bring a different dimension to the group during the discussions, which take place over a wide range of topics.
-Within the group we have the following life skills but they are not attributed to any particular named individual
+Within the group, we have the following life skills but they are not attributed to any particular named individual

 - Office Manager

 - Home makers

 The most important skill we require is common sense and of course a willingness to help others.

 From time to time, you will see PPG members in the surgery for Special events, Flu Clinics, health campaigns or updating the notice boards.
 If you see any PPG member in the surgery please do chat to them.
 They will have a badge on to confirm their membership and that they will act in a confidential manner if required to do so..